 The easiest way to get started with Terratest is to copy one of the examples and its corresponding tests from this repo.
 This quick start section uses a Terraform example, but check out the Examples section for other types of infrastructure code you can test (e.g., Packer, Kubernetes, etc).

-Copy all the files from the basic terraform example into the
+Copy the folder including all the files from the basic terraform example into the

 Copy the basic terraform example test into the